njit-jerse/specimin/README.md

 # Specimin: the specification slicer

-**Note: Specimin is a work in progress, and is not yet functional.
+**Note: Specimin is a work in progress, and is not yet fully functional.
 Please check back later or contact the authors if you want to use the tool.**

 This document describes **Specimin** (SPECIfication MINimizer).